gbrunton/CacheRepository/README.md

 ## Features

-* Repository can query both relational databases and file based data sources using the same api
+* Repository can query both relational databases and file based data sources using the same (or very similar) api

+* Insert into and read from delimited and fixed width text files

 * Create in memory indexes